Coconut Cream Pie (From-Scratch)

 Can I freeze Coconut Cream Pie?

 If you want to freeze this pie, it’s best to keep the crust and filling separate until you’re ready to thaw and serve it.
-Leftover pie CAN be frozen, as long as it’s tightly wrapped in foil and placed in a freezer bag.
+Leftover pie CAN be frozen, as long as it’s tightly wrapped in foil and placed in a freezer bag, but the crust can get a little soggy when thawed.
+It’s best to freeze separately if you can.

 How long will Coconut Cream Pie last in the refrigerator?

-Store leftovers in the fridge for up to four days, covered in plastic wrap.
+Store leftovers in the fridge for 3-4 days, covered in plastic wrap.
 Any longer than a few days and the crust can get too soggy.

 Read More: The BEST Traditional Easter Dinner Ideas